MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming has been used to create music that is indistinguishable from human-made compositions.
+Programming was once used to create the first ever video game, called "Tennis for Two", in 1958.